 You have to keep up with numerous complicated and seemingly ever changing OSHA & EPA and state regulations, all while trying to manage a profitable business.

 But you don’t have to do it alone.
 A safety consultant can help you navigate the regulatory minefield and your place within it.
-What’s more, they’ll get it done faster (and cheaper) then you could if you assign someone the task internally.
+What’s more, they’ll likely get it done better and cheaper than you could by hiring a full time EHS manager.

 Why should you seek out safety consulting services?
 Here’s why a safety consultant may be what you need.

-Every company in the country must provide a safe working environment for every employee.
-That means identifying and eliminating or mitigating hazards of all types and keeping strict records
+Every company in the country must provide a safe working environment for their employee.
+That means identifying and eliminating or mitigating health and safety hazards of all types and keeping strict records.

-Nobody knows your safety program better than you.
-Your company dreamt it up, built it, maintains it, and wants to future-proof it.
+For larger company with a functioning safety program, nobody knows your program better than you.
+Your company built and maintains it, and wants to future-proof it.
 You know not only how you comply with regulations but how you fill the roles of those who hold compliance in their hands.